The Impact of Cognitive Decline on Decision-Making Abilities

 When assisting individuals with cognitive decline in decision-making, legal and ethical considerations must be taken into account.
 Appropriate legal documentation, such as power of attorney or guardianship, may be necessary to ensure that decisions are made in accordance with the individual's best interests.
 Respecting the individual's autonomy, dignity, and rights is of utmost importance.
 The decision-making process should involve ongoing assessments of decisional capacity, using a person-centered approach that prioritizes the individual's values and preferences.

-See also The Impacts of Stress on Cognitive Function
+See also The Impact of Physical Exercise on Preventing Cognitive Decline

 Role of Professionals in Supporting Decision-Making